Regression-type analysis for block maxima on block maxima: Introduction

 In this paper, we devise a regression-type method for the situation where both the response and the covariates are themselves block maxima.
+Here and below, the expression ``regression-type'' is used to refer to the class of statistical models that relate the conditional quantiles of a response with covariates via a joint distribution---rather than by specifying a functional relation between response and covariate as, for example, in quantile regression \citep{koenker1978}.
 An important result in the field of statistics of extremes---that will be fundamental for our developments---is that the properly standardized vector of block maxima converges in distribution to a so-called extreme value copula \citep{gudendorf2010}.
 Thus, a key target in the proposed framework is what we will refer below as the regression manifold, that is, a family of regressions lines that obeys the latter large sample result.
 Our methods thus take on board information on the dependence structure between the extreme values so to assess what effects block maxima covariates can have on a block maxima response.
 To learn about the proposed model from data, we develop a prior in the space of regression manifolds by resorting to a flexible Bernstein polynomial prior on the space of angular densities as recently proposed by \cite{hanson2017}.
 Our approach contributes to the literature on conditional modeling given large observed values \citep[e.g.][]{wang2011, cooley2012}, nonetheless, our focus differs from the latter papers in a number of important ways as we describe next.
-A main difference is that, as anticipated above, here the focus is on devising a regression framework for a block maxima response on block maxima covariate, whereas the latter papers focus mainly on using the conditional density as a way to make probabilistic statements about the likelihood of an extreme given the occurrence of another extreme.
-Since our main target of analysis is regression, our method has some links with statistical approaches for nonstationary extremes \citep[e.g.][Section~6]{coles2001}; the most elementary version of approaches for nonstationary extremes aims to learn about how the limiting law of a suitably standardized block maxima response ($S_\mathbf{x}$) changes according to a covariate $\mathbf{x} = (x_1, \dots, x_p)^{\T}$, via the specification
+The main difference is that, as anticipated above, here the focus is on devising a regression framework for a block maxima response on block maxima covariate, whereas the latter papers focus mainly on using the conditional density as a way to make probabilistic statements about the likelihood of an extreme given the occurrence of another extreme.
+Since our main target of analysis is regression, our method has some links with statistical approaches for nonstationary extremes \citep[e.g.][Section~6]{katz2013, eastoe2009, wang2009, yee2007, coles2001}; the most elementary version of approaches for nonstationary extremes aims to learn about how the limiting law of a suitably standardized block maxima response ($S_\mathbf{x}$) changes according to a covariate $\mathbf{x} = (x_1, \dots, x_p)^{\T}$, via the specification